 Chevrolet Extended Warranty:

 A Chevy extended warranty exceeds the basic 3 year/36,000 miles bumper-to-bumper warranty, which the dealership includes with a newly purchased car to protect against factory defects.
-The extended warranty offers additional protection for up to 5 years or 60,000 miles.
-Warranty providers offer varying cost and coverage options.
+The extended warranty offers additional protection for up to 5-years/60,000 miles to help protect against wear and tear.

 In this article:

 - Chevy Extended Warranty Plans

 - Do You Need A Chevrolet Extended Warranty?